 Small next steps

 To receive interesting links and learn about new coaching opportunities, sign up to receive my newsletter (sent every 2 weeks).
-You can also see fun videos and commentary on academic writing by following Composition Coaching on Twitter: @guidingwriters
+You can also see tips and commentary on academic writing by following Composition Coaching on Twitter: @guidingwriters

 Fundamentals of Research Writing.
 Ground your reading, planning, drafting, and revising in the “four corners of research writing”: stakes, research gap, thesis, and evidence.
 This monthly coaching plan uses the Four Corners guide (included in the package) and small cohorts to help bring your project to life at any stage.
 The Fundamentals package makes explicit many writing aspects which you may have just had to intuit in the past.
 It also provides affirmation and a community for making progress. $40/mo